immerse-ucsb/immerse-ucsb.github.io/cohort-one.md

 </p>

-Where materials can be found for the workshop (i.e., slide-decks, videos, and other resources)
+Where materials can be found for the workshop for Cohort One (i.e., slide-decks, videos, and other resources)

 - - -